 Visteon has corporate offices in Van Buren Township, Michigan; Shanghai; and Chelmsford, UK.
-It operates through 120 facilities worldwide in more than 25 countries.
-Asia is its largest market, accounting for 44% of its total sales in 2012.
-Europe and North America follow, with 32% and 18% of sales, respectively.
+It operates through 120 facilities worldwide in 30 countries.
+Asia is its largest market, accounting for 47% of its total sales in 2013.
+Europe and North America follow, with 31% and 16% of sales, respectively.

 Sales and Marketing

 While Ford represents a quarter of Visteon's business, the Hyundai Kia Automotive Group tops that, commanding around 30% of the company's revenues.
 Visteon provides components to a lion's share of the top global automotive OEMs -- Daimler, Honda, Toyota, and Volkswagen is the short list.

 Visteon's balance sheet has experienced some ups and downs over the years.
 After experiencing a drop in revenue in 2012, Visteon posted a 8% surge in revenue from $6.9 billion in 2012 to roughly $7.5 billion in 2013.
 The growth for 2013 driven by higher Climate and Electronics sales due to higher production volumes in Asia, North America, and Europe.